-HMRC is strict on its penalties for late payment of PAYE and currently charges interest by calculating the number of days by which a payment is late before applying the relevant interest rate.
+HMRC is strict on its penalties for late payment of corporation tax, not paying your VAT bill or PAYE and currently charges interest by calculating the number of days by which a payment is late before applying the relevant interest rate.

 If you haven’t paid your PAYE on time, you should expect a warning letter from HMRC.